Chew/TARDIS-Docs/docs/mcpatcher.md

 title: MCPatcher texture support
 ---

+:::warning

-This page is outdated, TARDIS textures now use vanilla custom model data overrides, and Optifine/MCPatcher is no longer required.
+This page is very outdated, TARDIS textures now use vanilla item model defintions, and Optifine/MCPatcher is no longer required.

 You should use the new TARDIS-Resource-Pack found here: